Healthy skin is a reflection of overall wellness

 The Research Committee provides the MSF Board with robust innovative and strategic advice on issues pertaining to research and its research program.

-The aims and objectives of the Research committee are as follows:- Promote and encourage thematic research identified based on unmet needs in Malaysia
+- Promote and encourage thematic research identified based on unmet needs in Malaysia

 - Research will be conducted either by nominated working groups or by MSF members with research proposals in line with identified thematic research.